 Engaging and interactive course.
 Our instructors teach all course materials using the demonstrative method; the participants learn new concepts through exercises and real application practices.

 This course supports and expands on the techniques in the IIBA BABOK® Guide.
 Specific techniques for communicating the business requirements to the solution team, tracing each business requirement to the supporting solution component, assessing the solution applicability and planning for a smooth transition to the solution are explored in detail in this course.
-Students are encouraged to bring their own projects to class.
+Students are encouraged to bring their own projects to the class.

 This course is included in our Business Analysis Certification Program.
 By attending this course, students earn credit towards the BA Associate and BA Certified certifications, as well as credit towards the Functional Analysis Badge.

 Additionally, students will earn 21 credit hours for their attendance.

 A certificate of attendance will be issued to students who attend the course for at least 75% of the duration.